tools & data

 BIEN R Package

-The BIEN R package provides programmatic access to the Botanical Information and Ecology Network database — ~85 million botanical observations, ~100,000 species range maps, and plant trait data for the New World.
+The BIEN R package provides programmatic access to ~85 million botanical observations, ~100,000 species range maps, and plant trait data for the New World.

 install.packages("BIEN")